WeiBin-Yang/New-Media-Digital/README.md

 # New-Media-Digital
-The Project exercise "Dusty Jacket"
+The Project exercise "Dusty Jacket", it was to create a book cover with a classic movie